daria-kafler/GA-SEI56-Project-02/README.md

 # Project 2 with General Assembly: One day mini React app
 ## Intro
-A one day Hackathon solo project where I planned, designed and built a small front-end app, consuming a simple weather API.
+A one day Hackathon solo project where I planned, designed and built a small front-end app, consuming a weather API.

 ### Tools used:
 * ReactJS